GoogleChrome/web.dev/src/site/content/en/fast/adaptive-serving-based-on-network-quality/index.md

 to adapt to situations when users are offline.
 {% endAside %}

-The **onchange** event listener enables you to dynamically adapt to changes in network quality.
+The `onchange` event listener enables you to dynamically adapt to changes in network quality.
 If you deferred uploads or downloads because of poor network conditions, you can rely on the event listener to restart the transfer when it detects better network conditions.
 You can also use it to notify users when the network quality changes.
-For example, if they lost their wi-fi signal and were dropped to a cellular network this can prevent accidental data transfers (and charges 💸).
+For example, if they lost their Wi-Fi signal and were dropped to a cellular network this can prevent accidental data transfers (and charges 💸).